-More than a few people see calculus as a branch of mathematics that is so intensely complicated that only the brightest of the bright understand it.
+Many people see calculus as an incredibly complicated branch of mathematics that only the brightest of the bright understand.
 However, many college students are at least able to grasp the most important points, so it surely isn’t as bad as it’s made out to be.
 In fact, it might even come in handy someday.
-Whether you’re on Team Newton or Team Leibniz (the two founders of calculus), these are the three concepts with which you should be familiar.
+With that in mind, let’s look at three important calculus concepts that you should know:

 Limits are a fundamental part of calculus and are among the first things that students learn about in a calculus class.
 In short, finding the limit of a function means determining what value the function approaches as it gets closer and closer to a certain point.
 For example, finding the limit of the function f(x) = 3x + 1 as x nears 2 is the same thing as finding the number that f(x) = 3x + 1 approaches as x gets closer and closer to 2.